AdrianaBioinfo/MetVision/README.md

-# 🌈Perceval
+# 🌈Met-Vision

-This project was carried out as part of the "Met-Vision reveals a metabolic mosaic of tissue macrophage reshuffled by inflammation" paper.
+This project was carried out as part of the "Met-Vision stratifies single cell metabolism revealing coexisting energetic states in tissue macrophages redistributed by inflammation" paper.

 These scripts allow you to extract, interpret and classify functional metabolic information from live-cell imaging data with single-cell resolution.
 In the [macro folder](https://github.com/AdrianaBioinfo/perceval/tree/main/macro) you will find the macro for displaying the single-cell view and the individual cell crops.